 Congratulations!
-You are now eating for more than one.
+You are now eating for you and your baby.
+While there are two of you now, you only need to increase your calorie intake by 500 calories.
 This guide will help you choose a variety of healthy foods for you and your baby to get all the nutrients you need.

 What foods should I eat?